-Axis Number of items Cronbach's alpha factor The degree to which the Deanships of Community Service and Continuing Education fulfilled social responsibility 10 0.88 The obstacles hampering the Deanships of Community Service and Continuing Education from fulfilling social responsibility 10 0.83

-The requirements for the Deanships of Community Service and Continuing Education to fulfill social responsibility 11 0.93 --- ---- ------
+Axis Number of items Cronbach's alpha factor The degree to which the Deanships of Community Service and Continuing Education fulfilled social responsibility 10 0.88 The obstacles hampering the Deanships of Community Service and Continuing Education from fulfilling social responsibility 10 0.83 The requirements for the Deanships of Community Service and Continuing Education to fulfill social responsibility 11 0.93 axes were 0.88, 0.83, and 0.93, respectively.
+As all of the values were high, these results indicate that the study tool has a high degree of reliability.

-Table 3 demonstrates that the reliability coefficient value of the first, second, and third axes were 0.88, 0.83, and
+Table 3 demonstrates that the reliability coefficient value of the first, second, and third